a-george/4707/README.md

 ### 2.3 EXECUTOR

-1. **/src/backend/executor/nodeIgnore.c**: Definition of IGNORE.
-Basically copy and pasted exactly from nodeLimit.c, but all the variable names are changed for IGNORE.
-This file needs major edits because it's likely where all the logic for IGNORE takes place.
+1. **/src/backend/executor/nodeIgnore.c**: Contains the Definition of IGNORE.
+It contains the basic function to Execute Ignore such as ExecIgnore, ExecInitIgnore and ExecEndIgnore.
+This extracts a range of tuples, initilizes the nodes and subnodes and then shutsdown the nodes and subnodes after execution.

 2. **/src/backend/executor/execProcnode.c**: Indicates which process should execute when given an Ignore node.